Egio7/Egio7/writeups/twomillion.md

 # SKHX2-TK4R3-XYM4V-9ZTLN
 ```

 Entering this at `/invite` allows registration.
+This time around we will be using the mail "password@password.com", user "password" and password "password", just for fun.
 After creating an account and logging in, we have access to the dashboard.

 ---